 LGBTQ related issues

 Time management/study skills

 Our therapists meet with individuals to understand their background, concerns, and to set specific goals to address in therapy.

 Couples counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Therapy sessions provide a supportive place to discuss issues and solutions to better strengthen your relationship.

 If you are looking to restore peace and balance within your family, family therapy may be right for you.

-Amber Moore, LCAS, provides substance abuse treatment to individuals and their families.
+Substance abuse treatment to individuals and their families available.

 Children express themselves through play and play therapists use the therapeutic powers of play to help clients prevent or resolve psychosocial difficulties.
 Research has found play therapy to be an effective therapeutic approach for a variety of children’s difficulties, including:

 • Abuse and neglect